michaelvimal/UMLC/README.md

 ## Installtion Requirements
-Read theRrequirements.txt file to understand the basic components required for implementing this project.
+Read the Rrequirements.txt file to understand the basic components required for implementing this project.

 ## Directory structure